Masha and the Bear

 Masha and the Bear (Maша и Медвeдь, /ru/) is a Russian preschool comedy animated television series created by Oleg Kuzovkov and produced by Animaccord Animation Studio, loosely based on the oral children's folk story of the same name.
 The series focuses on the adventures of a very young girl named Masha and a bear (whom she dubs "Mishka"), her caring friend who always keeps her safe from disasters.

-Masha and The Bear is the most watched preschool series in the world, with 36 times more requests than the average.
-It is also the fifth most-watched youth series (3–7) worldwide, just ahead of Peppa Pig.

-Many of the episodes have been successful on YouTube.
-In particular, the original Russian-language version of the episode "Recipe for Disaster" (Маша плюс каша) has over 4.6 billion views as of August 2025, making it the site's fifteenth most viewed video of all time, and the most viewed video on YouTube that is not a music video.
+The episode "Recipe for Disaster" (Маша плюс каша) has over 4.6 billion views on YouTube as of June 2026, making it the site's sixteenth most viewed video of all time.

-The show was first launched on 7 January 2009, and it was the first Russian-produced animated TV show to be released in 4K.
+The show was first launched on 7 January 2009.

 The show provides the basis for the Masha and The Bear Land of Laughter, an area with attractions aimed at younger children at the theme park The Land of Legends, near Antalya, Turkey.

 Plot

 Masha is a four-year-old girl who lives in the forest in an unspecified location in Russia (possibly in Tver Oblast) with her pig, goat, and dog.
 In the first episode, it is shown that all the animals in the forest are afraid of her, as she is constantly forcing them to play with her.
 Then Masha sees a butterfly and inadvertently follows it inside the home of the Bear, who has gone fishing.
 While playing there, she makes a big mess.
 When he returns, he sees the disaster caused by Masha.
 The Bear tries to get rid of Masha but after multiple failed attempts, the unlikely duo become friends.

 In each episode of the show, Masha is portrayed as a bright little girl who loves exploring the world around her.
 Masha's shenanigans result in unexpected but entertaining situations that are at the heart of the show's episodes.
 The kind-hearted Bear is always trying to keep Masha out of trouble.
 There are several supporting characters in the series, including Masha's cousin Dasha, a penguin adopted by the Bear, a young panda cub from China (the Bear's cousin), two wolves who live in an old UAZ ambulance, a tiger that used to work with the Bear in the circus, and a Female Bear that is the object of the Bear's affections.
 Characters also include a hare, squirrels and hedgehogs, a pig called Rosie, a goat, and a dog who all live in Masha's front yard.